-(a) Except as provided in this section, the ballots used in all elections provided for in this Charter shall be consistent with the election laws of the State of Ohio.
+The ballots used in all elections provided for in this Charter shall be paper ballots or mechanical or other devices for voting not inconsistent with the general election laws of the State of Ohio.

-(b) The ballots used in all elections provided for in the Charter shall be without party marks or designations.
-The names of all candidates for any office shall be placed upon the same ballot.
+The ballots used in all elections provided for in this Charter shall be without party marks or designations.
+The names of all candidates for any office shall be placed upon the same ballot and the names shall be rotated in the manner provided by the laws of the State of Ohio.